• IMAGE DU MONDE

 Description

-Dorsal soft rays (total): 9-11; Anal soft rays: 8-10; Pectoral fin rays: 15-16; Body depth: 2.6-3.0 in SL; Eye diameter: 3.0-4.3 in HL; Snout: 2.2-2.4 in HL; Back evenly arched; Interorbital space flattened; Nasal organs appear as a round depression before the eyes with a low fleshy rim forming a short triangular flap on the front and rear edges.
-Skin mostly smooth with a patch of spinules on the back extending from behind the interorbital space nearly to dorsal-fin origin; Similar patches of spinules present on the throat and abdomen.
+Dorsal soft rays (total): 9-11 (usually: 10); Anal soft rays: 8-10; Pectoral fin rays: 15-16; Body depth: 2.6-3.0 in SL; Eye diameter: 3.0-4.3 in HL; Snout: 2.2-2.4 in HL; Back evenly arched; Interorbital space flattened; Nasal organs appear as a round depression before the eyes with a low fleshy rim forming a short triangular flap on the front and rear edges.
+Distance between nasal organ and eye 5.8-7.7% SL.
+Dorsal surface of body covered with spinules from interorbital region to area between tips of pectoral fins and dorsal fin; Ventral surface with spinules from throat to just in front of anus.
 Caudal fin truncate to slightly rounded.
 Max. length: 38.0 cm SL.
 Depth range: 4 - 60 m.

 Color